-Europe is still the predominant player with more than 88 GW installed capacity at the end of the year 2014.
-By this Europe covers about 2.6% of its electricity demand by PV electricity, worldwide it is 1%.
-This seems to be a small figure but this power is equivalent to 32 large coal fired power plants of 1 GW each [16].
-Leading countries are Italy with 7% and Germany with 5.3%.
+Europe is still the predominant player with more than 108 GW installed capacity at the end of the year 2015.
+By this Europe covers about 40% of the world cumulative PV installations.
+In addition Europe covers 2.6% of its electricity demand by PV, worldwide it is 1%.
+This seems to be a small figure but this power is equivalent to at least 32 large coal fired power plants of 1 GW each [16].
+Leading countries producing electricity by PV are Italy with 7% and Germany with 5.3%.